KDAB/cxx-qt/book/src/qobject/generated-qobject.md

 See the [Signals enum page](./signals_enum.md) for more details.

 ### Access to internal Rust struct
-For every field in the Rust struct, CXX-Qt will generate appropriate getters and setters, depending on whether the field is marked as `#[qproperty]` or not.
+For every field in the Rust struct, CXX-Qt will generate appropriate getters and setters for every field in the Rust struct.
 See the [QObject page](./qobject_struct.md#properties) for details.

 There is also an advanced way to access the data in the internal Rust struct: